gaviosha/gaviosha/README.md

 ### Hello! 👋🏾

 Welcome to Shakeel's little corner of GitHub.
-I am Fellow in Statistics at LSE.
-My academic interests mostly concern multiscale methods for detecting change points in time series data.
+I am Fellow at CityU Hong Kong.
+My academic interests mostly concern multi-scale statistics, change points and feature detection, and kernel methods.

 ---

-I’m currently working on ...
+I’m currently working on 🧑🏾‍💻...
+  * Some kernel based measures of pairwise and conditional dependence.
-  * Some non-parametric change point problems in stochastic frontier analysis.
+  * Algorithms for robust change point inference.
-  * Some problems concerning fast online change point detection using kernels.
+  * Trading strategies based on sequential change point detection.
-  * An online procedure for detecting the onset of unit roots.

-Upcoming talks and conferences...
+Upcoming talks and conferences 💬...
+  * I will be chairing a session at the [CityU Workshop in Econometrics and Statistics](https://cityu-es.com/)
-  * I will give a talk at the [EcoSta](https://www.cmstatistics.org/EcoSta2025/organized.php) session on "Recent advances in change point detection".
+  * I will give a talk at the [Asia Pacific
+Rim Meeting](https://ims-aprm2026.sta.cuhk.edu.hk/) session on "Advances in Change Point Detection and Dependence Structures in High Dimensions".

 Still here?
 Why not listen to some [music](https://www.youtube.com/watch?v=5clgTeBOFNw).